asyncapi/modelina/modelina-website/README.md

     npm run dev
 ```

-4. ccess the live development server at [localhost:3000](http://localhost:3000).
+4. Access the live development server at [localhost:3000](http://localhost:3000).

 You'll be able to access the development server and you can contribute accordingly.